muraschal/lnhunt/README.md

 - Multiple quiz stations, each with a unique question
 - Two-step access process:
-  1. Enter the correct access code (related to Bitcoin terminology)
+  1. Enter the correct physical code (found in the real world)
   2. Complete the Lightning payment to unlock the question
-- **Access codes are distributed in the physical world (e.g. as QR codes, stickers, or clues at specific locations).
+- **Physical codes (code_physical) are distributed in the physical world (e.g. as QR codes, stickers, or clues at specific locations).
 Players must find them to unlock each question.**
+- **After answering correctly, you receive a digital code (code_digital) as a solution word for the final phrase.**
 - Configurable access modes:
   - *Low-fee*: Multiple Choice with feedback
   - *Premium*: Instant access to the correct answer